 Pennsylvania Chapter (2012 to present)

-Bachelor of Science in Public Health
+Bachelor of Arts in Psychology

 Our professional philosophy is built on enhancing the interdependent relationships of environmental protection, integrated and accessible networks of open spaces and trails, context appropriate development, flexible and adaptive use strategies for historic resources and settings, economic revitalization, and multimodal accessibility including pedestrian ways, bike routes, and public transportation.